 (1) Jeab Chobngan TRD @ Thai Ridgebacks For Sale in Facebook ... in Thailand...

 (2) Barry Fenwick TRD @ Barry Fenwick TRD in Facebook ... in England...
 (3) Kees van Wingerden TRD @ Dutch TRD in Facebook ...
 In Holland...

 We have shipped our TRD all over the world to Mexico, Canada, Puerto Rico, Nova Scotia, El Salvador, La ReUnion Island, Guam, New Zealand, Australia, Laos, Korea, Japan, China, Malaysia, Indonesia, Philippines, India, Kuwait, Italy, Germany, Austria, France, Switzerland, Spain, Sweden, Denmark, Holland, Russia, and all over Thailand... plus over 500 different people to the USA over 21 years.. some people 2-3 times..

-In Asia and the Middle east: (Straight flights, no waiting time at all) Tran Duc Hieu & "Magic" in Vietnam Nouf Al-Bahar &"Kaleesi" in Kuwait
+In Asia and the Middle east: (Straight flights, no waiting time at all) Tran Duc Hieu & "Magic" in Vietnam Nouf Al-Bahar &"Kaleesi" and "Gaddice" in Kuwait

 Omar Hagrass & "Frank Sinatra" in Egypt